ni/nimi-python/docs/nirfsg/class.rst

-        .. tip:: This property can be set/get on specific port within your :py:class:`nirfsg.Session` instance.
+        .. tip:: This property can be set/get on specific ports within your :py:class:`nirfsg.Session` instance.
-            Use Python index notation on the repeated capabilities container port to specify a subset.
+            Use Python index notation on the repeated capabilities container ports to specify a subset.

-            Example: :py:attr:`my_session.port[ ... ].deembedding_selected_table`
+            Example: :py:attr:`my_session.ports[ ... ].deembedding_selected_table`

-            To set/get on all port, you can call the property directly on the :py:class:`nirfsg.Session`.
+            To set/get on all ports, you can call the property directly on the :py:class:`nirfsg.Session`.

             Example: :py:attr:`my_session.deembedding_selected_table`